 License Suspension Hearings

 A driver who has been charged with driving under the influence has the opportunity to request a license suspension hearing with the Georgia Department of Driver Services.
 It is important to be aware that the time that a driver has to make this appeal is extremely limited.
-A driver has only 10 business days to request a hearing to appeal his or her license suspension.
+A driver has only 30 days to request a hearing to appeal his or her license suspension.
 Failure to comply with this time deadline can result in losing the right to contest your license suspension.

 Length of License Suspension For DUI Convictions